 Having older cabinets doesn’t require you to immediately invest in new ones.
 Instead, do a little experimenting.
 Take off your cabinet’s doors and paint them a fun color, or spend some time refinishing the boxes to make them shine like new.
 If you have metal cabinets, painting them is a bit harder, but a worthwhile investment.
 A fresh coat of paint will give your cabinets a brand new lease on life for a fraction of the cost of a remodel.

 Accent walls are another inexpensive and dramatic way to impact the look of your kitchen.
 Before the painting begins, It’s important to choose a color that isn’t hard to paint over should you decide to sell.
 Also, it’s a good idea to avoid dark colors unless everything else in your kitchen is dark.
 Instead, think more about neutral colors: gray, brown or taupe–especially if your kitchen is heavy on wooden accessories.

 Recessed lighting is always a great style choice.
 But, if installing all new lighting is a bit of a stretch, replacing an older fixture with a hanging pendant light is the perfect alternative.
 Pendant lights come in several different colors and are perfect for an extra dash of lighting above your bar (or island).
 During your install, you may need an electrician to avoid mistakes or serious injury.
 Find hiring tips here.

 5. Put Up a Tile Backsplash

 Nothing gives a drab kitchen more “umph” than the addition of a backsplash.
-Fortunately, a backsplash is completely DIY-able and your local hardware store will have all of the materials you need.
-(And with backsplashes only needing between 10 and 40 square feet of tile, you’re looking at a total of roughly $200 in tiles and other equipment.)
+Fortunately, a backsplash is completely DIY-able and can really help add value to your kitchen.
+Your local hardware store will have all of the materials you need and can help answer questions.
+With backsplashes only needing between 10 and 40 square feet of tile, you’re looking at a total of roughly $200 in tiles and other equipment.